ANDRESGOM77/React-Porfolio/README.md

 - Frontend: Built using React, a popular JavaScript library for building user interfaces.
 - ** Bundler**: Vite is used as the bundler, which provides fast and efficient development and production builds.
 - CSS: CSS is used for styling, with a focus on simplicity and readability.
-Deployment: The portfolio is deployed on Vercel, a platform for hosting and deploying modern web applications.
+Deployment: The portfolio is deployed on Netlify, a platform for hosting and deploying modern web applications.

 ## Installation